showjim/AI_Playground/README.md

 # Jerry's AI Playground

-This repo includes the tools based on AI to increase working efficiency.
+This repo includes the tools based on **OpenAI**, **LangChain** and **Streamlit** to increase working efficiency.
-1. Auto Meeting Minutes is a tool based on OpenAI/AzureOpenAI to chat with video/audio and output the meeting minutes with build-in prompt.
+1. Auto Meeting Minutes is a tool to chat with video/audio and output the meeting minutes with build-in prompt.
 2. Casual Chat is a ChatGPT like ChatBot.
-3. FilesChat is a bot to chat with your documents.
+3. FilesChat is a bot to chat with your own documents, supported format including PDF, PPTX, DOCX, TXT.
+4. AI translator is a chatbot to translate every words you input between Chinese and English.
+5. CSV Chatbot is a chatbot to analyse tabula data, still in developing...
 ![Sample Screenshots](/img/home_page.png)

 ## 1. How to use